 I reconnected to United States Track & Field, and found running as a break from my pain.
 It made me feel whole again.
 I ended up winning a Masters World Championship as part of Team USA, and although I felt alive, it did not solve my lack of purpose and meaning in the grand picture of life.

 I was lost, broke, depressed and searching for help.
-Despite my search, I could not find any stories, insight, direction, or advise from other former athletes who had been struggling like me.
+Despite my search, I could not find any stories, insight, direction, or advice from other former athletes who had been struggling like me.

 Athletes who found a way to overcome similar challenges to find greatness in life after sports.

 What I did find were other people, including athletes, just like me, who were going through the exact same things I had.
 They too were looking for help.

 The light went off for me.

 I was humbled by the self-awareness process to create my own transformation.

 Through my keynote talks, experiential workshops, executive and one-on-one coaching, videos, and my podcast, I am able to be part of the solution to help others become dynamic human beings capable of reaching their potential and making a greater impact in the world.

 I am truly grateful for my path as an athlete.
 I have accomplished so much and met so many great people.
 I am also incredibly grateful for the mistakes I made, the lessons I've learned and those who have helped support me in finding my way.

 If you want to reclaim that high you once had as an athlete to create the lifestyle you desire and deserve, I would love to help you get there.

 We need more more people learning how to unlock their own potential in order to accomplish their dreams in life.

 Please join me on this journey, as I would be honored to support you in achieving what you truly desire in this life.